 - Would you mind providing me with references?

 Reputable agencies will be more than willing to provide you with both personal and professional references.

 - Can we set up a time to meet to discuss the details of my care needs?

 It is always a good idea to meet the Agency’s principal(s) or representative(s) in the patient’s home for the assessment.
 This allows the agency to match a caregiver that will be a comfortable fit with both patient and family.

-Unlimited Care of North Texas, Inc. is entering our 14th year in the Home Care business and we are more than willing to answer any of the above questions or any general question that you might have when considering the next step in your life’s journey.
+Unlimited Care of North Texas, Inc. is celebrating our 19th year in the Home Care business, and we are more than willing to answer any of the above questions or any general question that you might have when considering the next step in life’s journey for your loved one.
 940.390.0493.